METRO ERIE CHAPTER MISSION STATEMENT

 Preserve and promote the legends and legacies in Northwestern Pennsylvania.

 ABOUT THE HALL OF FAME

 The Metro Erie Chapter membership consists of folks from diverse backgrounds.
-The board itself is seventeen strong at the moment and is made up of men and women, some of whom have ties to Edinboro, Gannon, Mercyhurst and Penn State Behrend.
+The board itself is sixteen members strong at the moment and is made up of men and women, some of whom have ties to Edinboro, Gannon, Mercyhurst and Penn State Behrend.
 We also have a retired banker, two retired sportswriters from the Erie Times News, former players, coaches and administrators.
 All are committed to perpetuating the memory of individuals who have brought lasting fame and recognition to the Metropolitan Erie area through their athletic achievements.

 In short, our board and membership are comprised of ordinary people trying to recognize Erie-area folks who have done extraordinary things in the athletic arena.

 Welcome to the Metropolitan Erie Chapter of the Pennsylvania Sports Hall of Fame website.

 You can use this web site to join our chapter, to nominate a worthy candidate or candidates, to vote annually, to purchase tickets to our yearly Student-Athlete Recognition and Hall-of- Fame Induction Dinners, and to contact us.
 We have also incorporated a link to the Pa.
 State Sports Hall of Fame site.

 The Erie Chapter has been honoring superb Erie City and County student-athletes and inducting top athletes, coaches, athletic administrators, and media personnel since its inaugural banquet in 1986.
 Annual classes of men and women, who have brought pride and recognition to the Erie area, their institutions, and themselves, have been recognized or inducted.

 The Erie Chapter thanks its sponsors and advertisers for their continued support of these annual events.